Campus Resources for Thriving at PLU

 Phone: 253-535-7200

-Campus Location: LCs convene in a variety of on-campus and virtual locations: LC locations include the classroom locations in which FYEP linked courses meet, connected Residence Hall spaces, the CAVE Commuter Community, and virtually via Sakai.
+Campus Location: LCs convene in a variety of on-campus locations: LC locations include the classroom locations in which FYEP linked courses meet, connected Residence Hall spaces, the CAVE Commuter Community.

 Additional Information: Linked Courses

-All first-year students who enroll in a First Year Experience Program (FYEP) 101 course will be linked through that course to a Learning Community (LC).
+First-year students who enroll in a First Year Experience Program (FYEP) PLUS 100 course may be linked through that course to a Learning Community (LC).
 LC linked courses provide opportunities to connect with community both inside and outside of the classroom, through co-curricular opportunities throughout the first year.
 Students who participate in LC linked courses have increased community and academic support to promote success in their first year at PLU!
 Additionally, residential students experience a further connection between their LC linked course and the theme of their residence hall.
 By participating in LC linked courses, your classmates become your neighbors.

 Description: Finding tutors for courses and assistance with study skills.